 An example from the article addresses the problem of memorizing a sequence of binary digits.
-The example presented here is a slightly modified version of the one presented in the original article [Mil56], but it preserves the essence of it.
-Let us say we have the following sequence of 16 binary digits: "1010001001110011".
+Let us say we have the following sequence1 of 16 binary digits: "1010001001110011".
 Most of us will have a hard time memorizing this sequence by only reading it once or twice.
 Imagine if we instead translate it to this sequence: "A273".
-If you have a background from computer science, it will be obvious that the latter sequence is the first sequence recoded to be represented by digits in base 16.
+If you have a background from computer science, it will be obvious that the latest sequence is the first sequence recoded to be represented by digits with base 16.
 Most people should be able to memorize this last sequence by only looking at it once.

 Another result from the Miller article is that when the amount of information a human must interpret increases, it is crucial that the translation from one code to another must be almost automatic for the subject to be able to remember the translation, before he is presented with new information to recode.
 Thus learning and understanding how to best organize certain kinds of data is essential to efficiently handle that kind of data in the future.
 This is much like when humans learn to read.
 First they must learn how to recognize letters.
 Then they can learn distinct words, and later read sequences of words that form whole sentences.
 Eventually, most of them will be able to read whole books and briefly retell the important parts of its content.
-This suggest that the use of design patterns is a good idea when reasoning about computer programs.
+This suggest that the use of design patterns [Gam+95] is a good idea when reasoning about computer programs.
 With extensive use of design patterns when creating complex program structures, one does not always have to read whole classes of code to comprehend how they function, it may be sufficient to only see the name of a class to almost fully understand its responsibilities.